NightFuryAnalytics/multi-text-classification/README.md

 Regression, and Random Forest were evaluated for their ability to classify Urdu content into distinct categories.

+# Accuracies:
+MNB: 96.3% on internal test data and 96% on third-party test data.

+Neural Networks: 95.6% on internal test data.

+Logistic Regression: 94.6% on internal test data.

+Random Forest: 84.2% on internal test data.

 # File Details:
 Scraping_NewsArticles: Contains the code we used for scraping.